 Contact New Music Engine

 Thank you for using newmusicengine.org.
-We are happy to help you, so if you have any questions or concerns, please do not hesitate to contact us.-
+We are happy to help you, so if you have any questions or concerns, please do not hesitate to contact us.

-''Bird, bird, bird, b-bird's the word will not only italicize
+Typing ''Bird, bird, bird, b-bird's the word will not only italicize

 "Bird, bird, bird, b-bird's the word," but also everything that follows it.
 In this example,